zeronet-conservancy/zeronet-conservancy/README.md

 [по-русски](README-ru.md) | [em português](README-ptbr.md) | [简体中文](README-zh-cn.md)

-zeronet-conservancy is a fork/continuation of [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) project (that has been abandoned by its creator) that is dedicated to sustaining existing p2p network and developing its values of decentralization and freedom, while gradually switching to a better designed network
+Zeronet-Conservancy is a fork/continuation of [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) project (that has been abandoned by its creator) that is dedicated to sustaining existing p2p network and developing its values of decentralization and freedom, while gradually switching to a better designed network

 ## No active maintainer warning

-This fork was created and maintained by @caryoscelus, but due to vanishing interest and in order to avoid having another one-person project, they stepped down.
-This means there currently is no active maintainer (you're are welcome to become one!), however some development might still happen.
+This fork was created and maintained by @caryoscelus, but due to vanishing interest and in order to avoid having another one-person project, the development is limitted.

 ## Why fork?